English

 Description

 This class is for students who are comfortable constructing paragraphs and are ready to test their skills with new writing challenges.
-This class will build upon the skills learned in English 1.
-Focusing on more challenging and more independent writing.
+This class will build upon the skills learned in English 1, focusing on more challenging and independent writing.
 Students will have more opportunities to analyze literature both in the classroom and in their writing.
 Individual feedback on assignments will continue to be a mainstay in all assignments.

-Prerequisite: English 1.
+Prerequisite: ELA Foundations 1.
 Exceptions can be made at the teacher’s discretion after reviewing writing samples.

 Tentative Book List: